BlackOclock/FormBook-SnakeKeylogger-Analysis/readme.md

-              1. **Protocol Hierarchy was used to understand the structure of the traffic**
+**1.Protocol Hierarchy was used to understand the structure of the traffic**

 ![Protocol Hierarchy](images/protocol-hierarchy.png)